DakshG07/wasmpu/README.md

 Now, at this point in time, I'd written very little code.
 So I thought it would be a good time to start writing something now.
 This *fairly basic* program implements a lot of core functionality of WASM, therefore I want to start by implementing enough instructions for *this specific program* to run.

 So let's give it a go!

+I started by defining our control-flow, program, and call stacks.
+If we need more stacks, we'll add them in later.
+A `Vec<u8>` works perfectly for the cause.
+Next, we check the magic number.
+This is just the `\0asm` at the beginning of the file.
+I like to call this our `sus detector`.